aziz0x48/vMass/README.md

 vMass Bot was created for educational purposes only, Any actions and or activities done using this bot is solely your responsibility.

 ## :star2: <b> Don't forget to leave a star on the Project </b>:star2:
-## :ringed_planet: Join My Telegram Channel To be Notified of Updates and New Releases :ringed_planet:
+## :ringed_planet: Join Our Channel To be Notified of Updates and New Releases :ringed_planet:

 <br>
 <p align="center">